ELELAB/helene_bachelor_project/Expression/cancer_type/Casestudy/DEA/Further_analysis/README.txt

 * INTRODUCTION *
-This directory (Further_analysis) do visualizations of the differential expressed genes (DEGs) found in the folder DEA.
+This directory (Further_analysis) do visualizations (Volcano and Ridgeline plots) of the differential expressed genes (DEGs) found in the folder DEA.

 * REQUIREMENTS *
 The directory needs to be a subfolder to the DEA folder, where the data are